 Our business has benefited from government subsidies, economic incentives and government policies that support the growth of NEVs.
 For example, each qualified purchaser of our Smart EVs enjoys subsidies from China's central government and certain local governments.
 Furthermore, in certain cities, quotas that limit the purchase of ICE vehicles do not apply to EVs, thereby incentivizing customers to purchase EVs.
 In April 2020, the Ministry of Finance of the PRC, together with several other PRC government departments, issued the Announcement on Policies concerning the Exemption of New Energy Vehicles from Vehicle Purchase Tax, and the Circular on Improving the Fiscal Subsidy Policies for the Promotion and Application of New Energy Vehicles, or the 2020 Subsidy Circular, which extended certain subsidies and tax exemptions on EV purchases to the end of 2022.
 China's central government also provides certain local governments with funds and subsidies to support the roll out of a charging infrastructure.
 These policies are subject to certain limits as well as changes that are beyond our control, and we cannot assure you that future changes, if any, would be favorable to our business.
 For instance, according to the 2020 Subsidy Circular, in principle, the subsidies for NEV purchases from 2020 to 2022 will generally be lowered by 10%, 20% and 30%, respectively, based on the level of the previous year with limited exceptions in the area of public transport, and the total number of NEVs in China that will be entitled to such subsidies should be no more than two million each year.
-Furthermore, we have received subsidies from certain local governments.
+Furthermore, we have received subsidies from certain local governments in relation to the new Smart EV manufacturing base under construction in Guangzhou and our Zhaoqing plant.
 Any reduction or elimination of government subsidies and economic incentives because of policy changes, fiscal tightening or other factors may result in the diminished competitiveness of the EV industry generally or our Smart EVs in particular.
-Additionally, any uncertainty or delay in collection of the government subsidies may also have an adverse impact on our financial con
+In addition, as we seek to increase our revenues from vehicle sales, we may also experience an increase in accounts receivable relating to government subsidies.
+Any uncertainty or delay in collection of the government subsidies may also have an adverse impact on our financial condition.
+Any of the foregoing could materially and adversely affect our business, financial condition and results of operations.